mli9502/ProjectDb/README.md

         libprojectdb.a ...> This is generated after running "make init_build && make projectdb"
 ```

-`main.cpp`, which is the application, is as following:
+`main.cpp`, which represents the application, is as following:

 ```c++
 // main.cpp